cocos2d-x/cocos-utils/README.md

 Third party modules will be configured in `dependencies`.
 If you add or delete a module (dependencies in package.json or cocos.json), you should run `cocos build` or `cocos genBaseCfg` once more.

+## Develop
+Don`t forget run `cocos genRes` if you add or delete resources, rename the resources or change the path of the resources.

+Don`t forget run `cocos genJsRes` if you add or delete js, rename js or change the path of js.

+Don`t forget run `cocos genBaseCfg` if you install or uninstall modules of cocos2d-html5 which are configured in dependencies of cocos.json, or of third party which are configured in dependencies of package.json, or modify the base part of resCfg of your project.

+In fact, you can use `cocos build` which includes these three command above.